SIMEXP/lab-documentation/source/alliance_canada/hpc.rst

 What will you learn ?
 :::::::::::::::::::::
-* Connect to a alliance canada node
+* Connect to a Alliance Canada node
 * Submit a simple job to the server
 * Launch a parrallelized containerized app

-Connecting to alliance canada server
+Connecting to Alliance Canada server
 :::::::::::::::::::::::::::::::::::

 The first thing to do is to connect to their server!